kahypar/kahypar/README.md

     2. `fixed_vertex_allowed` additionally allows contractions of two fixed vertices provided that both are preassigned to the *same* block.
 Based on preliminary experiments, this is currently the default policy.
     3. `equivalent_vertices` only allows contractions of vertex pairs that consist of either two free vertices or two fixed vertices preassigned to the same block.

-- Evolutionary Framework (KaHyPar-E):
+- Evolutionary framework (KaHyPar-E):

    KaHyPar-E enhances KaHyPar with an evolutionary framework as described in our [GECCO'18 publication][GECCO'18].
 Given a fairly large amount of running time, this memetic multilevel algorithm performs better than repeated executions of nonevolutionary KaHyPar configurations, hMetis, and PaToH.
 The command line parameter `--time-limit=xxx` can be used to set the maximum running time (in seconds).
 Parameter `--partition-evolutionary=true` enables evolutionary partitioning.

-- Improve Existing Partitions:
+- Improve existing partitions:

    KaHyPar uses direct k-way V-cycles to try to improve an existing partition specified via parameter `--part-file=</path/to/file>`.
 The maximum number of V-cycles can be controlled via parameter `--vcycles=`.